 Your budget can help you narrow your options, because some bread machines retail for a few hundred dollars while others cost less than a hundred.
 However, you can still get a little overwhelmed by all of the possible features and options.

-If you’re ready to buy a bread maker, please see the above product matrix for our top five bread maker picks.
+If you’re ready to buy a bread maker, please see our top bread maker picks.

-If you’d like to learn more about bread makers in general, please continue reading this shopping guide.
+If you’d like to learn more about bread makers in general, read our shopping guide.

 When you bake your own bread, there are five stages that you must go through: